VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 ### Maven Central

-The easiest way right now to publish to Maven Central Repository is to use Sonatype repositories - `s01.oss.sonatype.org` or `oss.sonatype.org` Since 25.02.2021 `s01` is the default server for new users, if your account is older than that you probably need to use the legacy `oss.sonatype.org`.
+Right now the easiest way to publish to Maven Central Repository is to use Sonatype repositories - `s01.oss.sonatype.org` or `oss.sonatype.org` Since 25.02.2021 `s01` is the default server for new users, if your account is older than that you probably need to use the legacy `oss.sonatype.org`.
 More about this [here](https://central.sonatype.org/news/20210223_new-users-on-s01/#question).